-According to Article 3(2)(128) of the Network Code on System Operation the 'Imbalance Netting Process' is a process agreed between Transmission System Operators (TSOs) that allows avoiding the simultaneous activation of Frequency Restoration Reserve (FRR) in opposite directions, taking into account the respective FRCEs as well as the activated FRR and by correcting the input of the involved FRPs accordingly.
+According to Article 3(2)(128) of the Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (Network Code on System Operation) the 'imbalance netting process' is a process agreed between Transmission System Operators (TSOs) that allows avoiding the simultaneous activation of frequency restoration reserve (FRR) in opposite directions, taking into account the respective FRCEs as well as the activated FRR and by correcting the input of the involved FRPs accordingly.

 - ‘frequency restoration control error’ or ‘FRCE’ means the control error for the FRP which is equal to the ACE of a LFC area or equal to the frequency deviation where the LFC area geographically corresponds to the synchronous area (Article 3(2)(43) of the Network Code on System Operation),

 - ‘frequency restoration process’ or ‘FRP’ means a process that aims at restoring frequency to the nominal frequency and, for synchronous areas consisting of more than one LFC area, a process that aims at restoring the power balance to the scheduled value (Article 3(2)(42) of the Network Code on System Operation),

 - ‘area control error’ or ‘ACE’ means the sum of the power control error (‘ΔP’), that is the real-time difference between the measured actual real time power interchange value (‘P’) and the control program (‘P0’) of a specific LFC area or LFC block and the frequency control error (‘K*Δf’), that is the product of the K-factor and the frequency deviation of that specific LFC area or LFC block, where the area control error equals ΔP+K*Δf (Article 3(2)(19) of the Network Code on System Operation).